What are the European Union (EU) Standard Contractual Clauses (also known as the "Model Clauses")?

 Do the privacy features, controls, and processes that Microsoft has implemented to offer the EU Model Clauses apply to all Office 365 customers, or do they apply only to customers that sign the EU Model Clauses?

+Microsoft offers the benefits and safeguards of the EU Model Clauses to all customers.
 Office 365 is a multi-tenant service, and Microsoft runs the service with the same privacy features, controls, and processes for all customers, even those customers that elect not to sign the EU Model Clauses.

 Was this information helpful?